 Visiting Scholars – General Information

 Scalia Law School welcomes a limited number of Visiting Scholars from around the world for up to six months.
 As a law school with an interdisciplinary approach to the study of law, we encourage active engagement with various research, education, and practice components of law.
 Every Visiting Scholar must possess an advanced degree and a defined research agenda that serves as the basis for the visit.

 A member of the Scalia Law faculty who is affiliated with one our eight Academic Centers will serve as the “faculty host”, must sponsor the Visiting Scholar.
 The faculty host must be willing to provide logistical support for the scholar regarding arrival and housing; facilitate meetings with the Visiting Scholar, provide advice, and introduce the Visiting Scholar to colleagues; and if desired, organize a presentation by the Visiting Scholar.
 The faculty host may arrange for the Visiting Scholar to audit up to two law school classes.
 Attendance and extent of participation in the law school class is subject to the approval of the professor for that class.

 If you would like to be a Visiting Scholar at Scalia Law, you should identify and obtain on your own a faculty host who is affiliated with one of the Academic Centers before you submit a completed application package for consideration.

 Visiting Scholars – Application Package

-To apply for a position as a Visiting Scholar, the following documents should be sent to Professor Joyce Malcolm, Chair of the Visiting Scholars Committee:
+To apply for a position as a Visiting Scholar, the following documents should be sent to Professor Craig Lerner, Chair of the Visiting Scholars Committee:

 - Completed Visiting Scholar Application Cover Sheet, available here.